lucasperretta/lucasperretta/README.md

 -->
 ### 📬 Contact Me

 If you're interested in working with me, please don't hesitate to reach out!
-You can find me on [LinkedIn](https://www.linkedin.com/in/lucasperretta/) or [Twitter](https://twitter.com/lucasperretta).
+You can send me an email at [lucasperretta@gmail.com](mailto:lucasperretta@gmail.com) find me on [LinkedIn](https://www.linkedin.com/in/lucasperretta/) or [Twitter](https://twitter.com/lucasperretta).
 Let's build something amazing together!

 <!--
 **lucasperretta/lucasperretta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.